5. März 2026

 30. Juni 2025 & 1.
 Juli 2025

-Tradition and transition: Hempcrete and Rope with Freia Achenbach and Hannah Segerkrantz
+On tradition and transition - Hemp with Freia Achenbach and Hannah Segerkrantz

 Freia Achenbach is an artist and designer creating objects and spaces that foster emotionally resonant and ecologically grounded relationships between people and their environment.
 Her practice is guided by a continuous process of researching, sensing, and experimenting with materials, crafts, and technologies - combining analytical thinking with intuitive making.
 This approach translates into outcomes across a variety of scales, ranging from material research, bespoke objects to public installations.